openstack/openstack-ansible/doc/source/admin/index.rst

 instructions on how to deploy the OpenStack packages and dependencies on your cloud using OpenStack-Ansible.

-For user guides, see the :dev_docs:`User Guide <user/index.html>`.
+For user guides, see the :ref:`user-guide`.

 For information on how to contribute, extend or develop OpenStack-Ansible, see the :dev_docs:`Developer Documentation <contributors/index.html>`.

-For in-depth technical information, see the :dev_docs:`OpenStack-Ansible Reference <reference/index.html>`.
+For in-depth technical information, see the :ref:`reference-guide`.

 This guide ranges from first operations to verify your deployment, to the major upgrades procedures.